Superalgos/Superalgos/README.md

 The trade hits the take profit target above the Position Rate level, however, due to fees, the trade has a negative 0.32% ROI.

+> If the *Fee Structure* parameter is left empty or disconnected from your Trading System, fees will not be computed during simulations.

 ## Slippage

 [Slippage](https://en.wikipedia.org/wiki/Slippage_(finance)) is another issue you need to be aware of to more realistically evaluate a Strategy.
-The price at which the Exchange will fill the order placed by the Execution Engine is rarely going to match the conditions of the simulation.
+The price at which the Exchange will fill the order placed by the Execution Engine is seldom going to match the conditions of the simulation.

 To account for slippage during simulations, you may enter slippage values for the three different occasions in which the Execution Engine will place orders: Take Position, Take Profit and Stop.